 A depression treatment program, particularly when part of addiction treatment, helps people improve their mental health.
 While antidepressants may be part of a treatment plan, there are other ways to reduce depression symptoms.

-As a person feels stronger mentally, he’ll see that he doesn’t have to turn to substance abuse as a way to escape.
-When he feels stressed, he can exercise, meditate, write in a journal, listen to music or talk to a friend.
-He’ll learn helpful coping strategies that he can use for the rest of his life.
+As a person feels stronger mentally, they’ll see that they don’t have to turn to substance abuse as a way to escape.
+When individuals feel stressed, they can exercise, meditate, write in a journal, listen to music, or talk to a friend.
+Individuals will learn helpful coping strategies that can be used for the rest of their lives.
 These techniques help manage emotions when faced with triggers as well as tough times.

 Make a Positive Change for Your Future — Today

-All too often, people want to stop using.
-But they don’t have the tools or information that helps them make better decisions.
+All too often, people want to stop using and regain control.
+But they don’t have the tools or information to help them make better decisions.
 At Sunstone Recovery in Bend, Oregon, we provide a nurturing environment in our addiction treatment center.
 We believe that a collaborative approach is the best way to help our clients heal and move toward a brighter future.

 Our services for depression treatment include:

 Are you or a loved one struggling with drug and alcohol addiction?
 Healing and recovery are possible when you partner with compassionate professionals like us.
-Reach out today at 8558339199, and we’ll guide you to a life of sobriety and happiness.
+Contact Sunstone Recovery today at 855.833.9199, and we’ll guide you to a life of sobriety and happiness.